 - Log into your DNS provider panel or console.

 - Navigate to your DNS Management page.
 The location and name of this page vary by provider, but it can be found under Domain Management or Advanced Settings and then select the domain name that you want to update.

-- As explained, the process can vary significantly from one provider to another.
-In the case of trouble contact our Live Chat agents or open a support ticket and we will help you out.
+As explained, the process can vary significantly from one provider to another.
+In case of any trouble contact our Live Chat agents or open a support ticket and we will assist you accordingly.